Helping businesses navigate uncertainty and disruption in times of change

 – Technology – the rise and pace of disrupting sectors (including the high street) but may also impact business models through AI and data

 – Environment – impact of climate change (e.g. extreme weather) and the sustainability response to it.

 To help ensure businesses are able to survive the current situation and are prepared to navigate what comes next, we have created a toolkit for businesses in partnership with Grant Thornton to work through with one of our business adviser.

 Our team will help take your business through these areas identifying opportunities and steps to mitigate the effects of any risks.

-In regards to the UK leaving the EU, there is now a transition period until the end of December 2020 while the UK and the EU negotiate their future relationship.
+Alongside the economic impact of Covid19, the UK leaving the EU, and is now in a transition period until the end of December 2020 while the UK and the EU negotiate their future relationship.
 While the details of our new relationship with Europe and countries around the world is yet to be finalised, there are lots of steps businesses can take to prepare regardless.

 This is a ‘talk-book’ to help you discuss business resilience and includes practical steps businesses can take across five key themes:

 Go through the talkbook with a business adviser

 To go through the talkbook in detail with an accredited business adviser and apply the information above to specific scenarios for your business, email: email@example.com

 This is a free service with no charge to your business.